memfault/interrupt/_posts/2019-10-30-cortex-m-rtos-context-switching.md

 ---
-title: "A Practical Guide to ARM Cortex-M RTOS Context Switching"
+title: "ARM Cortex-M RTOS Context Switching"
 description: "A deep dive into how the ARM Cortex-M architecture makes multi-tasking with an RTOS possible with a step-by-step walk through of the FreeRTOS implementation as an example"
 author: chris